christabor/MoAL/README.md

 ## Accomplishing these tasks

 ### Strategy: "20 minutes a day"
 Whatever works best for you. but the '20 minute a day' approach is a good place to start.
 Specifically, [you can read about it here](http://www.quora.com/What-small-lifestyle-changes-have-the-biggest-impact/answer/Evan-DeFilippis?srid=dDmF&share=1).
-I find this approach helps get you motivated when the task seems daunting or your strapped for time -- 20 minutes is something anyone can commit to, and you'll be surprised how much can be accomplished when taken in aggregate.
+I find this approach helps get you motivated when the task seems daunting or you're strapped for time -- 20 minutes is something anyone can commit to, and you'll be surprised how much can be accomplished when taken in aggregate.